Radical Hysterectomy

 What will happen?

-For more information on afterwards read the Gynaecology Oncology Enhanced Recovery information for patients leaflet.
+For this information please read the Gynaecology Oncology Enhanced Recovery information for patients leaflet

 What happens afterwards?

-For more information on afterwards read the Gynaecology Oncology Enhanced Recovery information for patients leaflet.
+For this information please read the Gynaecology Oncology Enhanced Recovery information for patients leaflet

 When can I return to work?